Accepted my offer to study for a PhD!

 More information on the history/motivation for stuying solar flares can be found on NASA’s website.
 Otherwise, you can be satisfied with my own interest in this project below.

-The solar wind is a flux of charged particles emmited by the Sun, causing magnetic turbulence as it radiates through the solar system.
+The solar wind is a flux of charged particles emitted by the Sun, causing magnetic turbulence as it radiates through the solar system.
 This turbulance can be studied, and has been via NASA’s Parker Solar Probe (PSP) mission launched in 2018.

 The PSP orbits the Sun and will fly as close as within 6.16 million kilometres of its surface in order to better study its structure.
 Current observations reveal an abundance of so-called magnetic switchbacks in the wind near to the surface—rapid switches in the surrounding magnetic field that would otherwise be radial.